 One of the challenges I face is when one has leftover rotisserie chicken, what do you do?
 There’s only so much chicken salad that a gal can make.
-Well, faced with a partial leftover chicken taking up valuable real estate in my refrigerator, I thought “Soup”.
+Faced with a partial leftover chicken taking up valuable real estate in my refrigerator, I thought “Soup”.
 However, I was not in the mood for my normal Southwestern Chicken soup.
-Sadly, I found myself in a winter recipe rut.
 My tried & true recipes were not an option and add a case of the winter blahs and I found myself in a winter recipe rut.

 - Zest and juice of one lemon